|Introduced By: Representative Martineau|

 |Date Introduced : January 6, 2000|

 SECTION 1.
-There is hereby created a Permanent Standing House Committee on Accountability in Relation to All Aspects of the Environment and the Conservation and Use of the Natural Resources of the State consisting of nine (9) members which shall be appointed by the Speaker of the House, no more than seven (7) shall be from the same political party.
+There is hereby created a Permanent Standing House Committee on Education Accountability consisting of nine (9) members which shall be appointed by the Speaker of the House, no more than seven (7) shall be from the same political party.

-(a) The committee shall conduct hearings, monitor, review, make findings and evaluate all aspects of the environment and the state's natural resources including but not limited to their use, conservation, protection and restoration, as well as the work and operation of all state agencies regarding the environment and the state's natural resources, make findings and recommend policy initiatives, programs, and other actions to the General Assembly.
+(a) The committee shall conduct hearings, review, make findings and evaluate all aspects of all levels of education, including but not limited to funding, student performance, expenditures, governance, programming, teacher preparation and planning as well as the work and operation of all state agencies regarding all levels of education, make findings and recommend policy initiatives and other actions to the General Assembly.
 The committee shall not vote on legislation.

-(b) The committee shall also on a continuing basis exercise oversight in relation to the implementation of all legislation and grants of authority relating to the environment and the conservation and use of the natural resources of the state by all agencies charged and empowered by the General Assembly in these areas of concern.
+(b) The committee shall also on a continuing basis exercise oversight in relation to the implementation of all legislation and grants of authority relating to all levels of public education in the state by all agencies, state and local, charged and empowered by the General Assembly in relation to all levels of public education.

 All departments and agencies of the state shall furnish such advice and information, documentary and otherwise, to the committee and its agents as is deemed necessary or desirable by the committee to facilitate the purposes of this resolution.